Skip to content

 Resources:

-A style of AI-assisted development where developers describe what they want in natural language and iterate with the AI.
+In this style of AI-assisted development, developers describe what they want in natural language and iterate with the AI.

 Characteristics: